spear-sim/spear/docs/building_spearsim.md

 ## Install the Unreal Engine

 We recommend installing the Unreal Engine version 5.2 via the Epic Games Launcher, rather than building it from source.
 We recommend installing to a path that does not contain spaces.
 You may need to disconnect from your VPN or proxy server when running the Epic Games Launcher.
-When you install the Unreal Engine, make sure you select _Editor symbols for debugging_ from the list of optional components.
+When you install the Unreal Engine, make sure to select _Editor symbols for debugging_ from the list of optional components.

 If you're developing on Linux, you will need to download the Unreal Engine from [here](https://www.unrealengine.com/en-US/linux).